criblio/appscope/docs/STARTUP.md

 use AppScope with a number of peripheral tools to access and analyze the resulting data.

-When `scope` is used to scope a program:
+When `scope` is used to scope a new program:

-1. it sets up a new _session_ folder in `~/.scope/history/` and generates a `scope.yml` config in that new folder.
+1. it sets up a new _session_ directory under `~/.scope/history/` and generates a `scope.yml` config in there.
 2. it runs `ldscope` passing through the command-line of the program to be scoped along with the `SCOPE_CONF_PATH` environment variable set to the full path of the config.